Ir al contenido

 • 8.3 Access to the user

-• The dissemination of this statistic is the same for all users at the time of its publication.
+• The dissemination of this statistic is the same for all users at the time of publication.

 • 9.
 Frequency of dissemination